fingerprintjs/botd-integrations/readme.md

 8. Response from origin returns to client's browser.

-9. If the request retrieves static content (e.g. images, fonts) except favicon, point 7 won't be done.
+*Note: If the request retrieves static content (e.g. images, fonts) except favicon, point 7 won't be done.*

 Checking the ***Emulate bot*** checkbox will replace `User-Agent` to `Headless Chrome`.
 It will force the bot branch of the flow.